palash892/Hi-C_ML_structure-dynamics/README.md

 ## News!
-We are thrilled to announce that our work has been published in <span style="color:blue; font-weight:bold;">Nucleic Acids Research</span>!
+We are thrilled to announce that our work has been published in **Nucleic Acids Research**!
 You can explore the full article [here](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkae749/7747202).
 This publication highlights our latest research on decoding the structure and dynamics of bacterial chromosomes using machine learning approaches.
 Stay tuned for more exciting developments!